mzattera/predictive-powers/README.md

 Normally developers do not need to care about these details as services will handle them transparently.
 However, in order for services to do so, proper model data needs to be available to the `ModelService`.
 This means that, in case you create a new model (e.g. by training an existing OpenAI one), you need to make its data known to the
 `ModelService` by "registering" the model with `ModelService.put(String,ModelData)`; please refer to the JavaDoc for details.

-For OpenAI models, the package `iio.github.mzattera.predictivepowers.util.tikoken` contains classes ported from [gpt3-tokenizer-java](https://github.com/didalgolab/gpt3-tokenizer-java) which include tokenizers for GPT models, should you ever need it.

 Class `CharTokenizer` and `SimpleTokenizer` provides naive tokenizers that can be used when an apporximate count of token is enough, and no specific tokenizer is available for a model.